michaelvenable/five-lines-of-code/README.md

-# five-lines-of-code
+# Five Lines of Code

-Implementation of software design rules from Five Lines of Code
+Implementation of the software design rules from the book "Five Lines of Code" by Christian Clausen.

+This is a work in progress.